 The enrolment application should show the business mailing address of the planholder.
 This is where Aquilian Benefits will send all planholder correspondence.
 We do not send business information to the employees; it is always sent to the business address.
-On Appendix A you would put the mailing address for each employee.
-This is the address where the reimbursement cheques will be mailed for that employee.
-[Important note: We offer n0-cost direct deposit reimbursement to all employees; just scan/fax us a void personal cheque.]
+On Appendix A you would put the mailing address for each employee for Canada Revenue Agency purposes.

 3. I am a Sole Proprietor and plan to open an Aquilian Benefits PHSP.
 I have an expense coming up that will exceed my yearly limit.
 Can I carry forward that deduction?